bufbuild/docs.buf.build/docs/configuration/v1/buf-yaml.md

 #### `except`

 The `except` key is **optional**, and removes IDs or categories from the `use` list.
-For example, the following will result in all lint rules in the `DEFAULT` lint category being used except for `ENUM_NO_ALLOW_ALIAS` and all lint rules in the `BASIC` category:
+For example, the following results in all lint rules in the `DEFAULT` lint category being used except for `ENUM_NO_ALLOW_ALIAS` and all lint rules in the `BASIC` category:

 ```yaml title="buf.yaml"